On properties and numerical computation of critical points of eigencurves of bivariate matrix pencils: Main properties

 For a proof in the other direction, let $\lambda_0$ be a multiple eigenvalue of (\ref{eq:gep_lambda}).
 We consider two options. \begin{enumerate}[left=0em] \item[a)] $\lambda_0$ is semisimple, i.e., the geometric multiplicity of $\lambda_0$ equals the algebraic multiplicity.
-In this case the left and the right eigenvector belong to subspaces of dimension at least two and there exist nonzero $x_0\in\ker(A+\mu_0 C+\lambda_0 B)$ and $y_0\in\ker((A+\mu_0 C+\lambda_0 B)^H)$ such that $y_0^HBx_0=0$. \item[b)] The algebraic multiplicity of $\lambda_0$ is larger than the algebraic multiplicity.
-Then there exist nonzero vectors $x_0$ (an eigenvector) and $z$ (a root vector of height two) such that
+In this case the left and the right eigenvector belong to subspaces of dimension at least two and there exist nonzero $x_0\in\ker(A+\mu_0 C+\lambda_0 B)$ and $y_0\in\ker((A+\mu_0 C+\lambda_0 B)^H)$ such that $y_0^HBx_0=0$. \item[b)] The algebraic multiplicity of $\lambda_0$ is larger than the geometric multiplicity.
+Then there exist nonzero vectors $x_0$ (an eigenvector) and $z$ (a generalized eigenvector of degree two) such that

 By multiplying the second equation of \eqref{eq:eig_root} by the left eigenvector $y_0$, we get $y_0^HBx_0=0$. \end{enumerate} In both cases we get vectors $x_0$ and $y_0$ such that \eqref{eq:def_2D} holds and $(\lambda_0,\mu_0)$ is a 2D point. \end{proof}